 Audience: A sweet story that cat lovers of all ages will appreciate.

 All comics are available at conventions I attend, or directly from me; if you want a book, hit the “drop me a line” link in the top menu and let’s start a converstaion!
 I can take paypal, and shipping is according to what it costs to send it to your location.

 About me and comics—

-It’s now been five years since I made a sudden shift in my (then) 35-year art and illustration career to make comics.
+It’s now been over seven years since I made a sudden shift in my (then) 35-year art and illustration career to make comics.
 Here’s what happened:

 In December 2011, my friend Joan Steacy happened in to my studio during a studio tour and told me about a new program she and her husband Ken Steacy were putting together at Camosun College here in Victoria, BC.
 It was to be a full-time, one-year certificate program, and sounded really exciting, but I thought that was a bit of a radical departure to be embarking upon at my age.
 However, Ken was also doing an evening continuing-ed class, a much smaller commitment of time and money, and I thought it would be fun and maybe give me some new angles on storytelling for illustration.
 Little did I know that I was about to finally discover what I wanted to do when I grew up!

 I finished the evening course, signed up for the year’s program, and after graduating from that, took a year’s mentorship with the Steacys.
 And now I’m a cartoonist!